vsteve96/HangmanGame/README.md

 ## Overview

 Welcome to the Hangman Game!
 This project implements the classic Hangman word guessing game in Python.
 The game challenges players to guess a secret word by suggesting letters or guessing the entire word.
 Incorrect guesses lead to the gradual drawing of a hangman, and players must solve the word before running out of attempts.

+### Engaging Gameplay

+- Enjoy the thrill of guessing words letter by letter or trying to guess the entire word at once.
+- Test your vocabulary and word recognition skills in a challenging yet enjoyable way.
+- Multiple difficulty levels allow players to choose the level of challenge that suits them best.
+- Perfect for killing time during commutes, waiting in line, or simply relaxing at home.

 ## Features